Rhododendron flammeum

 -

-Piedmont Azalea is a woody, evergreen or deciduous shrub in the Ericaceae family.
-It is native to the mountains of SC and GA.
-The flowers appear in large clusters in April in a variety of colors from yellow to pink to red.
+The tubular, showy flowers appear in large clusters in the spring in a variety of colors from yellow to pink to red and attract both hummingbirds and bees.
 For an azalea, It is tolerant of heat and humidity.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.